Each year, more than 170,000 people in the United States try heroin for the first time.

 While these symptoms usually go away after 7-10 days, some long-term heroin users experience symptoms for a month or longer.

 Treatment for the Long-Term Effects of Heroin Use

-The long-term effects of heroin usecan be devastating not only to the user but also for their friends and family.
+The long-term effects of heroin use can be devastating not only to the user but also to their friends and family.
 The drug-seeking behaviors heroin users participate in often cause tension and conflict in relationships.
 Meanwhile, loved ones are devastated watching the user suffer from their addiction disorder.